ejfox/website/content/blog/the-art-of-coding.md

 ## Visual design and polish

 Post-MVP, attention turns to enhancing user experience with aesthetics.
 It's more than just colors and fonts; it's about intuitive, consistent visuals that boost user engagement.
-Crucial elements in this process are animations and easing.

 Visual design gives your product its aesthetic appeal, aligning it with the brand's identity and improving user experience.
 It includes aspects like color schemes, typography, iconography, layout and spacing, among others.